nbkhope/getting-started-react-native/GUIDE.md

 After creating MyProject using `react-native init MyProject`, change to your project directory and run the project using `react-native run-ios`.

-You will get a simulator window from Xcode and a terminal window with the Node server.
+You will get a simulator window from Xcode and a terminal window with the React packager.
 After the application has been loaded, you will get the following screen:

 ![Simulator Window](screenshots/simulator_window.png)